NSLS-II-BMM/BeamlineManual/xafs.rst

 Alternately, you can use a single, master :file:`scan.ini` file that covers all the metadata common to all the samples in a sequence.
 Then, as part of the argument to the ``xafs()`` plan, specify those metadata items specific to the sample.
+(This has proven to be the more popular option among BMM users.)

 .. sourcecode:: python
    :linenos: